 For example, simulating a pulse-width-modulated (PWM) inverter operating at 8 kHz would require a time step of at most 1 µs.

 You now learn how to discretize your system and compare simulation results obtained with continuous and discrete systems.
 Open the circuit2_10pi system that you saved from a previous simulation.
 This system contains 24 electrical states and one switch.
 Open the Powergui, click Configure Parameters, and in the Powergui block parameters dialog box set Simulation type to Discrete.
 Set the sample time to 25e-6 s.
-When you restart the simulation, the power system is discretized using the Tustin method (corresponding to trapezoidal integration) using a 25 µs sample time.
+When you restart the simulation, the power system is discretized using a 25 µs sample time.

 Open the Simulation > Configuration Parameters dialog box and on the Solver pane set the simulation time to 0.2 s.
 Start the simulation.

 Note Once the system is discretized, there are no more continuous states in the electrical system.
 So you do not need a variable-step integration method to simulate.
 In the Simulation > Configuration Parameters > Solver pane, you could have selected the Fixed-step and Discrete (no continuous states) options and specified a fixed step of 25 µs.